Is Cocaine Addiction Controlling Your Life?

 Paying for Cocaine Addiction Treatment in Texas

-Many worry that cocaine addiction treatment is expensive, but insurance companies are known to fund a good amount of your detoxification of cocaine and treatment.
+Many worry that cocaine addiction treatment is expensive, but insurance companies are known to fund a good amount of your cocaine detox and treatment.
 Willow Springs can help you get it funded.
 We’ll talk to your insurance company to work with them to cover as much of your treatment as possible.

 All you have to do is call.
-We accept people from all over the country into our drug addiction treatment programs.
+We accept people from all over the country into our cocaine addiction treatment programs.
 We want everyone to have the opportunity to kick their symptoms of cocaine addiction.